IfCodingWereNatural/icwn-site/packages/blog/src/content/blog/you-dont-understand-microservices.md

 And former is most common in my experience.
 For example, if you have a classic online retail example where you have the an order service that tracks all customer orders, then you might also have a product service where, uh, a product service where all the data about.
-Uh, products are stored like titles, descriptions, SKUs and whatnot.
+Products are stored like titles, descriptions, SKUs and whatnot.

 > INSERT THING ABOUT ONLINE RETAIL EXAMPLE HERE!